 Overnight success?
 Don’t count on it.
-Starting a new business takes time… and plenty of cash flow.
+Starting a new business takes time — and plenty of cash-flow.
 Working capital is required long before your doors open for business.
-And, once you’re finally up and running, expect to churn through funding before you come close to making a profit.
+And once you’re finally up and running, expect to churn through funding before you come close to making a profit.

-5 Mistakes That Could Cripple Small Business Cash Flow
+Small Business Cash Flow

 1. Lack of Initial Cash

 As a rule of thumb, always try to have double the amount of capital you think you’ll need to stay in business.
 Many business owners underestimate their cash flow needs, so it’s recommended to have double the amount of capital you think you’ll need to stay in business.

 2. Spending Too Much, Too Soon

 Stay practical – the reason you started your new business was to generate profits, not because you wanted to purchase pricey office decor.
 Don’t add any more debt than necessary.
 Start with the basic essentials and upgrade as your profits grow.

 3. Failure to Set Realistic Goals

-To maintain the health of your business, regular reporting (at very minimum) should also include a profit & loss report, balance sheet, and an analysis of your sales and customer base.
+To maintain the health of your business, regular reporting (at very minimum) should also include a profit and loss report, balance sheet, and an analysis of your sales and customer base.
 Here are some free financial planning templates to make your business financial reporting a cinch.

 To know if your business will find success or strife in the future, you’ll want to generate these two reports on a monthly basis:

 Cash Flow Forecast: Plan ahead for cash flow.
-Do you have enough cash for future operating expenses?
+Do you have enough money for future operating expenses?
 Easy to use cash flow prediction documents are available to help business owners monitor what’s going in and out of your business.